Brunswick County Schools: Athletics

-According to the North Carolina High School Athletic Association, for the 2018–2019 school year, North Brunswick, South Brunswick and West Brunswick are 3A schools in the Mideastern conference.
+According to the North Carolina High School Athletic Association, for the 2023–2024 school year, North Brunswick, South Brunswick and West Brunswick are 3A schools in the Mideastern conference.

-Brunswick County Early College has a small athletic team with The COAST does not have any athletic teams.
+Neither Brunswick County Early College High School nor the Center of Applied Science and Technology have their own sports teams with the NCHSAA, however Brunswick County Early College High School has hosted the Southeast Region Early College Basketball Tournament for two-consecutive years.

 Awards

 The Brunswick County Schools system has had four schools listed as Blue Ribbon Schools: Shallotte Middle School (1999–2000), Waccamaw School (2000–01), Brunswick College Early College High School (2017) and Union Elementary School (2019).